 That’s a really long read.

-While there may be no solutions for the emotional and physical pain that comes with it, the financial pains can be prevented.
+While the emotional and physical pains that come with it stay, financial pains can be prevented.

-Through critical illness and early critical illness insurance, you can have a greater peace of mind that if a dreaded illness were to occur, you can still be in safe hands.
+With critical illness and early critical illness coverage, you can have a greater peace of mind that if a dread illness were to occur, your finances can still be taken care of.